ashishps1/awesome-behavioral-interviews/README.md

 I found it really helpful during my preparation.

-Create a sheet and list down common questions for each project.
+Create a sheet and list down common questions and their answers for each project.

 You can clone the Notion page and fill this sheet based on your experience.
 ![Interview Preparation Grid](interview-preparation-grid.png)